 Alice is an actor and comedian from North London.
 Here's a glimpse of what she's currently up to.

 Alice trained at Jacques Lecoq in Paris.
-She is an experienced immersive theatre performer and is currently appearing in Punchdrunk’s Lost Lending Library.
+She is an experienced immersive theatre performer and after working as a performer for 2 years with Punchdrunk she is now their Enrichment Assistant Director.
 She is also an artistic director of Bric à Brac, an international company formed at Jacques Lecoq in 2014.
-The group have toured their debut show Ash in the UK and France and their second show Just Lose It is a large-scale immersive show that had an R&D supported by the Jersey Arts Trust.
-Their new show Mustard Doesn’t Go With Girls is currently in rehearsals and supported by Arts Council England.
+Their newest show Mustard Doesn’t Go With Girls is soon to embark on a tour after critical acclaim at the Edinburgh Fringe 2019.
 Praise for Bric à Brac:

 ★★★★★ Fringe Guru